WCI-Computer-Science/WCI-Walks/README.md

-walkapi_client_id = # Put the Client ID of your walk API Oauth app (currently Strava) walkapi_client_secret = # Put the Client Secret of your walk API Oauth app (currently Strava) database_url = # Put the url to connect to your database here
+walkapi_client_id = # Put the Client ID of your walk API Oauth app (currently Strava) walkapi_client_secret = # Put the Client Secret of your walk API Oauth app (currently Strava) database_url = # Put the url to connect to your database here redis_url = # Put the url to connect to redis here
 ```
 Alternatively, you can set environment variables for the above.
 Check `configs.py` to ensure you have everything added.